niklaskluenker/smia-runtime/00-system/system-boundary.md

 SMIA governs meaning.

 Understanding is epistemic.
-Meaning is explicit, typed, governable.
+Meaning is explicit, typed, and governable.

 Structural Consequence